stencila/dockta/README.md

 ## See also

-There are several projects that create Docker images from source code and/or requirements files:
+There are several other projects that create Docker images from source code and/or requirements files including:

 - [`alibaba/derrick`](https://github.com/alibaba/derrick)
 - [`jupyter/repo2docker`](https://github.com/jupyter/repo2docker)